 Dr. Gregory A. Hudnall is a former high school principal, student service director and associate superintendent with the Provo City School District.
-Greg has been involved with suicide prevention in Utah for the past twenty years and personally involved with over twenty-five suicides as a first responder or consultant.
+He has been involved with suicide prevention for the past twenty years and has personally been involved with over twenty-five suicides as a first responder or consultant.

 Dr. Hudnall has years of personal experience in working with suicide prevention.
 He has spent the last fifteen years as the executive director of a community crisis team responding to suicides, he spent four years working with Orem Community Hospital emergency room as a therapist and is in his 16th year as chairman of the Utah Suicide Prevention Conference in partnership with Brigham Young University.

 Dr. Hudnall was invited to testify before the United States Surgeon General on suicide in Utah and in 2013 was invited by the U.S. Department of Health and Human Services to present in Washington D.C. on the Circles4HOPE community mental health model at the “Dialogue on Behavior Health and Community Resilience in LDS Communities.”